nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   This is default configuration of the Bluetooth host.

   **Workaround:** Use extended scanning commands.
-  That is, set :option:`CONFIG_BT_EXT_ADV` to use HCI LE Set Extended Scan Enable instead.
+  That is, set :kconfig:`CONFIG_BT_EXT_ADV` to use HCI LE Set Extended Scan Enable instead.

 .. rst-class:: v1-6-0 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0